bdosono/bdosono.com/README.md

 ###Audits
 + **Accessibility**: The [Wave Accessibility Evaluation Tool](http://wave.webaim.org/report#/http://www.bdosono.com/) helps me detect any potential problems that may arise among screenreaders.
 The [Accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb) Google Chrome extension also helps identify other areas of concern.
 Both tools found 0 accessibility concerns in the site.
 Having conducted research ([*Dosono, 2015*](https://www.usenix.org/system/files/conference/soups2015/soups15-paper-dosono.pdf)) with visually-impaired computer users, I wanted to ensure that my website was accessible via screen reader.
 + **Efficiency**: The site scores a 100% performance rating on both [Pingdom](https://tools.pingdom.com/#!/bGotxy/http://www.bdosono.com/) and [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fwww.bdosono.com%2F).
-I minimized assets wherever possible (using customized [Fontello](http://fontello.com/) font for the social media icons instead of loading small images).
+I minimized assets wherever possible:
+  + Used customized [Fontello](http://fontello.com/) font for the social media icons instead of loading small images.
+  + [Embedded CSS](http://www.w3schools.com/html/html_css.asp) directly onto the HTML page to save one less file from loading.
+  + Used minifying tools to reduce code.
 + **Reliability**: Validating the architectural soundness of the website on [W3C Markup Validation Service](https://validator.w3.org/) is a must to ensure the functional integrity of the HTML code.
 Unecessary CSS can be removed with [CSS Lint](http://csslint.net/).
 Responsive design allows for the site content to adjust accordingly for optimal viewing among mobile, tablet, and desktop devices.
 I use [Screenfly](http://quirktools.com/screenfly/#u=http%3A//www.bdosono.com/&w=1024&h=600&s=1) to see how the website looks on screens of varying dimensions.

 ##Data